cssimms/simms_structures/README.md

 #### Ring Buffer

 Essentially a Dynamic Array with wrap-around, the ring buffer achieves O(1) shift and unshift (amortized) time.
-The wrap around is achieved by using modular arithmetic, and storing an index that represents the beginning of the Array.
+The wrap around is achieved by using modular arithmetic and storing an index that represents the beginning of the Array.

-### LRU Cache
+## LRU Cache

 #### Hash Set and HashMap